BevanR/decisionTree/README.md

 ## Decision table

 The decision table is an object representing a simple key-value table, where the key is the Question's `key` and the value is the decision (the answer for that question).
-The decision table can be pre-populated via `options.decisions` when invoking `jQeury.decisionTree()`.
+The decision table can be pre-populated via `options.decisions` when invoking `jQuery.decisionTree()`.

 ## Options